CodeGerm/monadic-lib/README.md

 # monadic-lib
+#Monadic Constructs Library

-A monadic design pattern that can be used to construct data processing pipeline.
-It also provides several monads implemented using Apache Spark.
+A monadic pattern that can be used to construct data processing pipeline, supports Apache Spark.